CryinRabbit/WAYD/README.txt

-Hello, this is CS 480 Project
+Hello, this is CS 480 Project, Welcome!